thredded/thredded/README.md

 ## I18n

 Thredded is mostly internationalized.
-It is currently available in English and Brazilian Portuguese.
+It is currently available in English, Brazilian Portuguese, and Spanish.
 We welcome PRs adding support for new languages.

 If you use thredded in languages other than English, you probably want to add `rails-i18n` to your Gemfile.
 Additionally, you will need to require the translations for rails-timeago in you JavaScript,